-This paper has presented a novel approach to edge-aware image manipulation, controlled by several intuitive parameters directly affecting the output's detailed and overall appearances.
-Our method processes a Gaussian image pyramid level-bylevel from coarse to fine.
-At each level, a set of local filters is defined on overlapping sub-windows, and a spatial-domain optimization problem is solved in the frequency-domain to merge the local filters' outputs.
+This paper has presented a novel approach to edge-aware image manipulation, controlled by several intuitive parameters directly affecting the detailed and overall appearance of the output.
+Our method processes a Gaussian image pyramid level-by-level from coarse to fine.
+At each level, a set of local filters operates on overlapping sub-windows, and a spatial-domain optimization problem is solved in the frequency-domain to merge the local filters' outputs.
 This frequency-domain solution is exact, fast, and easy-to-implement.
 The results are halo-free, and can match the state-of-art results in several applications.

 Our mixed-domain method is best suited to rectangular images; others can be padded to a rectangle at a slightly increased computational cost.
 A minor drawback of our method is that we can currently only support two-scale manipulation (detail versus overall appearance), as we have to process the whole pyramid to reduce halos.
+Currently we simply set the parameter $\lambda = 1$ ; if $\lambda$ is too small or too large artifacts result.
+It would be interesting in future to study how to adaptively choose $\lambda$ based on the values of $\sigma, \alpha, \beta$ , to obtain the best trade-off between detail and overall appearance.

-However, we believe that the idea of mixing spatial-domain and frequency-domain processing will have other useful applications in image processing for computer graphics.
-In particular, it would be interesting to adapt our frequency-domain solver to other more general optimization problems (e.g., we could use a linear transformation instead of the offsetting model in Eq.
-(7), like in [31]).
+We believe that the idea of mixing spatial-domain and frequency-domain processing will have other useful applications in image processing.
+In particular, it would be interesting to adapt our frequency-domain solver to other more general optimization problems (e.g. we could use a linear transform instead of the offsetting model in Eq.
+(7), like in [34]).
 We also hope to generalize our optimization approach to other spatially-varying local filters for further applications such as up-sampling and deblurring.
 Finally, extending our approach to video by taking temporal consistency into account is a further problem of interest.